mangalam-research/salve/README.rst

 Release History
 ===============

 This section covers only salient changes.
-Releases of the form 0.x.y are bug fixes to the corresponding 0.x release.

-* 0.14 changes how rng-to-js.xsl generates its output.
+* 0.14.0 changes how rng-to-js.xsl generates its output.
 See the part on `rng-to-js.xsl`__.
 Although salve still supports the old output, I strongly recommend running ``salve-simplify`` and ``xsltproc`` with ``rng-to-js.xsl`` to regenerate the JSON that encodes